 Designs for the maintenance building, ADA compliant comfort station and parking lot are complete.
-The shelters were completed in the spring of 2017. (\$296,000)
+The shelters were completed in the Spring of 2017. (\$296,000)

 On December 17, 2019 Bond Resolution 219 authorized the Parks Department to spend \$1,000,000 for the construction of the maintenance building, ADA compliant comfort station and associated upgraded electrical service capacity for those buildings in 2020.
-This work is scheduled to begin in October 2020 after most of the Long Branch Park events are over.
+This work was scheduled to begin in October 2020 after most of the Long Branch Park events are over.

-Funding for the parking lot upgrades will be requested in fall 2021 for construction in 2022.
+Funding for the parking lot upgrades will be requested in fall 2021 for construction in 2022 at the amount of \$1,000,000.

-Project: Oneida Shores Facility Upgrade (NEW)
+Project: Oneida Shores Facility Upgrade

-Purpose: Reduce Operating Costs/Efficiency, Maintain Existing Investment, Community/Economic Development
+Purpose: Reduce Operating Costs/Efficiency, Maintain Existing Investment, Community/Economic

+Development